cmayron/Legal-Calculus/README.md

 README.md

-Legal Calculus Educational System (LCES)
+LCES / Legal Calculus Educational System

 LCES is a procedural-literacy and workflow framework for organizing facts, structuring legal work, preserving the record, and producing reviewable draft work product.